Priority-Thinking/QlikView-Report-Generator/README.md

 # Report Generator

 The Report Generator bridges QlikView Personal Edition (Desktop) 12.0, which can be downloaded here: http://www.qlik.com/products, and Microsoft Word to facilitate the automatic copy/pasting of charts and objects into tagged locations in the Word document while making specified selections in the QlikView engine.
-The intent is that a user creates a Word template and a QikView chart repository in order to run small batches of custom reports.
+The intent is that a user creates a Word template and a QikView chart repository in order to run small batches of custom reports on a Windows machine.

 ## Getting Started

-Download and run the Setup.zip file to install the program for use, or download the entire repository and open in Visual Studios to customize and contribute.
+To simply run the application, open the ReportGeneratorSetup/Debug folder in the main project and download and run the ReportGeneratorSetup.msi (Windows Installer Package) file.
+This will create a program called "Report Generator (Active)".
+Download the entire project if you wish to contribute features and ideas.
+Don't hesistate to contact us directly!

 ### Understanding the Tags